Contributing CodePhabricator Contributor Documentation (Contributing in Detail)

 For general information on contributing to Phabricator, see Contributor Introduction.

-Before sending code, you should file a bug report or feature request describing what you'd like to write.
-For details on how to do this, see these articles:
+Before sending code, you should file a task describing what you'd like to write.

 When you file a task, mention that you'd like to write the code to fix it.
 We can help contextualize your request or bug and guide you through writing an upstreamable patch, provided it's something that's upstreamable.
 If it isn't upstreamable, we can let you know what the issues are and help find another plan of attack.